Structuring Cash Transfers: Cash Flow Preferences, Seasonality, and Financial Decisions in Rural Kenya

 Revision Date

 We examine the preferences of low-income households in Kenya over the structure of unconditional cash transfers.
-We find, first, that most preferred lumpy transfers, and some preferred deferred receipt—unlike the structures typical of safety-net programs, but consistent with evidence on the financial challenges of poverty.
-Second, modest deferral of transfers increased income 1.5 years later.
-Finally, small changes in cash flow around the time of decision-making about transfer structure affected demand for deferral, with large downstream consequences.
+Most preferred lumpy transfers, and some preferred deferred receipt—in contrast to the typical structures of safety-net programs, but consistent with evidence on the financial challenges of poverty.
+Turning to consequences, receiving transfers later in the year raised income 1.5 years later—but willingness to defer receipt was sensitive to small changes in cash flow around the time of decision-making.
 Taken together, these results illustrate how adapting cash transfer design to the decision-making environment of those in poverty could improve financial choices and outcomes.